CN-TU/CCgen.v2/README.md

 - *Nov 2021, FIV*
 - *Sep 2022, KM*

-CCgen.v2 is the refactorized version of CCgen.v1 refined and developed by Kaspar Meusburger.
+CCgen.v2 is the refactorized version of CCgen.v1 refined and developed by KM.

 ## Citation